How To Create a Startup Pitch Deck PresentationSep 12, 2022

 A pitch deck is a presentation created to provide an overview of a company.
 It provides information such as a company's business plan, objectives, products, services, growth plan, funding needs, etc.

 Your pitch deck should be visually appealing and include 10 to 20 slides.
 We recommend that you follow the 10/20/30 rule of PowerPoint.
 Also, make your slides as concise and engaging as possible.

-Additionally, an excellent startup pitch deck is self-explanatory as the investors will watch the slides on a screen.
+An excellent startup pitch deck is self-explanatory, as the investors will watch the slides on a screen.
 This will allow you to watch their reactions and decide your next plan.

 Why Do You Need a Startup Pitch Deck?

 Many people have the misconception that the sole purpose of a startup pitch deck is to get money from investors.
 However, this isn't entirely true.

 When creating a pitch deck, you should aim to introduce your business to investors.
 Don't expect them to invest in your company after the presentation.
 Instead, focus on getting them interested in what you are building.

 If your startup pitch deck presentation is successful, you will get another meeting and, eventually, the needed funding.